bbaral/Angular-Material-Project/fitness-tracker/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Database setup
+## Further help

-I used ```Google firebase``` for this app.
-If you indent to pull the code.
-Please make sure to create your own firebase account and use it.
-For more Info go to  [Angular Firebase](https://github.com/angular/angularfire2) && [Google Firebase](https://firebase.google.com/)
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).